revanthb3000/MobileProfilerBootStrap/README.md

 * Extract the contents of the archive.
 The extracted folder will serve as your project folder.
 * Do a git init and set up your git remote in that folder.
 * Use a git pull to get the code.
+* Now, copy the file 'repositoryBase.db', present in the 'BaseDB' folder, into the main folder.
+Rename the file as 'repository.db'
 * To work with this project, just open Eclipse and import this folder as a project.